4 If your relative owns their home

 - they are financially assessed as having less than £23,250 in savings, other than the value of their property

 - they are a homeowner and there isn't anyone else living in the property, such as a spouse, partner, child or a relative aged over 60 years.

 Paying interest on the deferred payment agreement

-Local authorities are able to charge interest of up to 1.35% (1 January-30 June 2017) on the deferred payment, together with an additional charge for legal costs and administering the payment from the start of the agreement.
+Local authorities are able to charge interest of up to 1.65% (yearly rate, charged daily) (1 July-31 December 2017) on the deferred payment, together with an additional charge for legal costs and administering the payment from the start of the agreement.